mrsabath/kagenti-operator/beeai/INSTALL.md

 ### 4. Usage

+### Testing the Operator with a BeeAI Agent Example

+To test the `kagenti-operator` with a BeeAI agent example, we will leverage the `ollama-deep-researcher` example agent.
+Its source code can be found in [github.com/kagenti/agent-examples.git](github.com/kagenti/agent-examples.git) repo under beeai folder.

+**Alternatively, if you have your own BeeAI agent code already hosted in a GitHub repository, you can directly use that repository's URL in your `AgentBuild` configuration and skip the steps for cloning, creating a new repository, and pushing.**

+You can proceed to create an `AgentBuild` custom resource in your Kubernetes cluster, referencing the appropriate repository URL to test the `kagenti-operator`'s build and deployment capabilities.

 This section explains how to create and use the `AgentBuild` custom resource, which is the primary way to interact with the `kagenti-operator`.

 ###   Example `AgentBuild` Custom Resource

-Here's an example YAML file for creating an `AgentBuild` custom resource:
+Here's an example YAML file for creating an `AgentBuild` custom resource.

 ```yaml
 apiVersion: beeai.beeai.dev/v1